The more stressed, scared and frustrated we are, the more tempting it is to engage in controlling behavior with our children.

 "I hope American parents can outgrow the conviction . . . that physical punishment is necessary to bring up well-behaved children. . .
 [T]here are parts of the world where it has never occurred to any adult to strike a child.
 I have known personally or professionally dozens of families in which the parents never lifted a hand - or otherwise punished or humiliated their children - and yet the children were ideally cooperative and polite.
 Children are eager to be ever more grown up and responsible."
 (Benjamin Spock)

 "Spanking doesn't work.
 In my practice, I have had parents who spank and those who don't.
 With the ones who do, I've seen that it just doesn't work.
 Many times the parent will say, "The more we spank, the worse he behaves!"
 Spanking creates a distance between parent and child.
 It doesn't promote good behavior, and if it seems to discourage bad behavior, it does so more by force than desire."
 (Dr. William Sears)

-So what does controlling behavior in terms of parental physical punishment teach children?
+So what does parental physical punishment teach children?